[Unicode] Frequently Asked Questions Home | Site Map | Search

 Q: Does JIS require tailorings?

-A: The Default Unicode Collation Element Table uses the Unicode order for CJK ideographs (Kanji).
+The Default Unicode Collation Element Table uses the Unicode order for CJK ideographs (Kanji).
 This represents a radical-stroke ordering for the characters in JIS levels 1 and 2.
 If a different order is needed, such as an exact match to binary JIS order for these characters, that can be achieved with tailoring.
-[MD]

-Q: How are Hiragana readings handled for Kanji?
+Q: How are readings handled for Kanji?

 Q: How are mixed Japanese and Chinese handled?

-A: The Unicode Collation Algorithm specifies how collation works for a single context.
+The Unicode Collation Algorithm specifies how collation works for a single context.
 In this respect, mixed Japanese and Chinese are no different than mixed Swedish and German, or any other languages that use the same characters.
 Generally, the customers using a particular collation will want text sorted uniformly, no matter what the source.
 Japanese customers would want them sorted in the Japanese fashion, etc. There are contexts where foreign words are called out separately and sorted in a separate group with different collation conventions.
 Such cases would require the source fields to be tagged with the type of desired collation (or tagged with a language, which is then used to look up an associated collation).
-[MD]

 Q: Are the half-width katakana properly interleaved with the full-width?